mvdslot/wowgear/README.md

 ## Examples

-* A warlock tanking the twin emps might value shadow resistance and stamina higher than the value in the stats file:
+* A warlock tanking the twin emps might value shadow resistance and stamina higher than the values configured in the stats file:
 * wowgear -inv=warlock_inv.json -stats=warlock_stats.json -overrides=rs=10+sta=2
 *
 * A hunter in PvP might want to cap hit rating at 6: